 Emails about your App Store, iTunes Store, iBooks Store or Apple Music purchases will never ask you to provide this information over email:

 National Insurance Number

 Mother’s maiden name

 Credit card CCV code

-If you received or acted on a likely phishing message:
+If you’ve received or acted on a possible phishing message:

-If you received a suspicious email, please forward it to email@example.com.
-If you're on a Mac, select the email and choose Forward As Attachment from the Message menu.
+If you’ve received a suspicious email, please forward it to email@example.com.
+If you’re on a Mac, select the email and choose Forward As Attachment from the Message menu.

-If you think you might have entered personal information like a password or credit card info on a scam website, immediately change your Apple ID password.
+If you think you may have entered personal information on a scam website, such as a password or credit card information, immediately change your Apple ID password.